IRS Form 990 for Nonprofits - Key Takeaways

 Get Started with Tax990 and file your Form 990 electronically with the IRS.
 Supports current (2023) and prior year filings (2022, 2021).

-Form 990 is filed by tax-exempt organizations that have gross receipts of $200,000 or more (or) assets of $500,000 or more, whereas Form 990-PF can only be filed by private foundations.
+Form 990 must be filed by tax-exempt organizations with gross receipts of $200,000 or more or total assets of $500,000 or more.
+On the other hand, Form 990-PF is specifically designated for private foundations.